American Christianity in 2025: A Critical Assessment

 The data reveals a movement that has abandoned any pretense of spiritual authenticity:

-79% of Trump’s 2024 coalition identified as Christian while supporting policies that directly contradict the Sermon on the Mount.
-This isn’t a minority of misguided believers—this represents the overwhelming majority of practicing American Christians actively working against everything their supposed savior taught.
+79% of Trump’s 2024 coalition identified as Christian while supporting policies that directly contradict the Beatitudes and the Sermon on the Mount.
+This isn’t a minority of misguided believers—this represents the overwhelming majority of practicing American Christians actively working against the foundational ethics of their faith.
+The distinction between theological conviction and partisan identity has utterly vanished.

 $500+ million channeled through Christian networks to support a movement dedicated to mass deportation, environmental destruction, and systematic cruelty to the vulnerable.
-Every dollar represents a conscious choice to fund the opposite of Christ’s message.
+Every dollar represents a conscious choice to fund the opposite of Christ’s message—a “moral transactionalism” where the ends are seen to justify the means.

 125,000 churches actively mobilized to install a leadership that mocks the disabled, separates families, and worships wealth.
 These aren’t secular political organizations—these are institutions claiming to represent the Prince of Peace.